Click one of the links below or scroll down the page to see:

 In her talk, (Questions for a Resilient Future), moral philosopher Kathleen Dean Moore described the following class exercise:

-Follow with a discussion of what does it mean to “love”?
+Follow the activity with a discussion of what it means to “love.”
 Is it a way of feeling?
 A sense of comfort?
 Or a way of acting in the world?
 Is “love” a noun or a verb?
 Dean Moore states that “loving is a sacred trust – to love is to affirm the absolute worth of what you love, and to pledge your life for its thriving – to protect it fiercely and faithfully, for all time.”

 Questions for a resilient future: What does Earth ask of us?
-(2014; 15:35).
 Kathleen Dean Moore is a moral philosopher and essayist.
-In this talk, she describes why it is not only unwise, but also morally wrong to “wreck the world” (e.g., via climate change).
+In this talk, she describes why it is not only unwise but also morally wrong to “wreck the world” (e.g., via climate change).
 See also her website.

-Climate change: Faith & fact (2014; 25 min).
-Climate scientist Katharine Hayhoe, an evangelical Christian speaks to Bill Moyers about ending the gridlock between science and religion in order to find solutions to the widespread threats associated with global warming.
+Climate change: Faith & fact.
+Climate scientist and evangelical Christian, Katharine Hayhoe, speaks to Bill Moyers about ending the gridlock between science and religion in order to find solutions to the widespread threats associated with global warming.
 Information isn’t the answer; the answer is about who we are as humans.

 Clayton, S. (2003).
 Environmental identity: A conceptual and an operational definition.
 In S. Clayton & S. Opotow (Eds.), Identity and the natural environment (pp. 45-65).
 Cambridge, MA: MIT Press.